Frequently Asked Questions

 What are the costs – and who covers them?

 The price depends on the chosen plan.
-Private insurances cover the costs partly or fully in some cases.
+Private insurances cover the costs partly or fully in some cases but most of our patients pay themselves.
 Please inquire your personal proposal.
 (Inquire for proposal)

 How can I engage myself in my own recovery?